 - It doesn't help that Spy creates a problem of Crippling Overspecialization.
 His One-Hit Kill capabilities makes him very attractive to new players who probably won't be able to use him effectively due to lack of experience, but even if all Spy players are sufficiently competent, too many Spies means too little frontline classes to push the objective or engage the enemy long enough for a Spy to do his work.

 - This, oddly, makes the Spy both a Skill Gate Character and Difficult, but Awesome, with their usefulness being mostly dependent less on the player's own skill and more on the skill gap between them and their opponents.
 In the disordered environment of a pub, a talented Spy can wreak havoc and effortlessly chainstab a whole team, but when the team is coordinated, even the best Spy will have to struggle to get off even one kill.
 On the other hand, an unskilled Spy is notoriously a complete liability.

 - And even if a Spy is skilled enough to be a help to his team, any chance of that can be undone just by the other side communicating, as the voice chat is instant, and team-only.
 If the other side is talking, there's no hope of a Spy being both stealthy and effective, as any victims will immediately inform their allies exactly what to look for and where to look.
-If a team is talking, the only chance a Spy has at surviving is to follow up all backstabs by immediately cloaking and getting the hell out of dodge.
+If a team is talking, the only way for a Spy to survive now is to instantly cloak and immediately haul ass.
 Any other tactics will work maybe twice before the other team changes their layout to counter them.

 - In Mann Vs Machine, high tier scrappies are not observed due to the cooperative PvE nature of the game.
 Low tier scrappies, though, are more relevant — Mann Vs. Machine only allows for 6 players at once and one unskilled and/or ill-equipped player can cost the entire team the game.